SonicWall

 If your Syslog server does not use default port 514, type the port number in the Port field.

-By default, AxoRouter accepts data on the following ports:
+By default, AxoRouter accepts data on the following ports (unless you’ve modified the default connector rules):

 • 4317 TCP for OpenTelemetry log data.